-Artide 8 of the Rules on the costs of the proceedings in front of the Permanent Court of Arbitration attached to the Economic Chamber of North Macedonia, No. 02-2087/3 from 15 December 2016 and the Decision for the combination of a fixed fee and a variable fee as a percentage of the value of the dispute.
+At the beginning of 2022, the PCA adopted the newest rules on the costs of the proceedings.
+The new rules contain two major changes compared to the previous rules - firstly they significantly decrease the overall costs, and secondly, they abolish all costs calculated as a percentage of the value of the dispute.
+The previous rules from 2016 divide the arbitration costs into several categories - filing fees, administrative fees, arbitrator fees as well as other costs (travel costs, translation costs, costs for witnesses, etc.).
+The filing fee was 200 EUR.
+The Arbitrators' fees were a combination of a fixed fee and a variable fee as a percentage of the value of the dispute.
 The fees for international arbitrations were higher than the fees for domestic arbitrations.
-Finally, the administrative fees were calculated as a percentage of the arbitrators' fees (40% of the arbitrator's fees if the dispute is decided by a sole arbitrator, and 20% of the arbitrators' fees if the dispute is decided by an arbitral tribunal).
-The 2022 rules on costs decrease the filling fee to only 100 EUR, and fixes the administrative fees to 900 EUR.
-However, the most significant amendment is that now arbitrators' fees are fixed regardless of the nature of the fispute (international or domestic) or its value.
+Finally, the administrative fees were calculated as a percentage of the arbitrators' fees (40 % of the arbitrators' fees if the dispute is decided by a sole arbitrator, and 20% of the arbitrators' fees if the dispute is decided by an arbitral tribunal).
+The 2022 Rules on Costs decrease the filing fee to only 100 EUR, and fixes the administrative fees to 900 EUR.
+However, the most significant amendment is that now arbitrators' fees are fixed regardless of the nature of the dispute (international or domestic) or its value.
 The fee for the sole arbitrator is 500 EUR, and the fee for an arbitral tribunal is 1.000 EUR (of which the president of the tribunal receives 40% and the other arbitrators 30%).
 It remains to be seen whether this makes the arbitral institution more attractive and leads to a boost in the number of cases in the following years.

 Concerning the arbitration practice, according to the data provided by the PCA, in the last seven years, 47 arbitration cases have been filed before the Court.
 68% of the disputes were without an international element and 32% of the disputes had an international element.
 For the past seven years, most of the initiated arbitration proceedings are regarding debt collection (84%) and compensation for damage (10%).
-The proceedings were mainly for claims arising from sales contracts (24%), public procurement contracts (19%), and construction contracts (19%).
-In general, the duration of the arbitration proceedings in front of the PCA is six to nine months.344 ammendment of the Rules on the costs of the proceedings in front of the Permanent Court of Arbitration attached to the Economic Chamber of North Macedonia No. 02-585/4 from 11 April 2017.
+The proceedings were mainly for claims arising from sales contracts (24%), public procurement contracts (19%) and construction contracts (19%).
+In general, the duration of the arbitration proceedings in front of the PCA is six to nine months.

 Concerning ad hoc arbitration, there are no existing records that a dispute has been resolved in an ad hoc arbitration seated in the Republic of North Macedonia.
-According to Macedonian legislation, ad hoc arbitration is permitted only for international disputes,345 while there are no such limitations related to institutional arbitration.
+According to Macedonian legislation, ad hoc arbitration is permitted only for international disputes, while there are no such limitations related to institutional arbitration.